1. Timelines

 • Clockwork Automata – The fusion of machinery and magic, resulting in sentient constructs that serve as workers, soldiers, and advisors.

-Osira: A Realm Fractured by Time
+Osira: A Realm Fractured

 The Conjunction of the Realms